hernandsteven/visualizer/README.md

 # Visualizer for searching algorithims
-A little project I used to help me learn React and further my understanding of pathfinding algorithms.
+A little project I used to help me learn React and further my understanding of searching algorithms.

 Currently, Depth First Search and Breadth First Search are available.
 Planning to add more algorithims in the future.